goFrendiAsgard/markdown-to-moodle-xml/README.md

 # Bonus: Web App

-I also make a web page so you can write your markdown on the web and convert it into `pdf`, `doc`, and `moodle xml` at once.
+I also make a web app so you can write your markdown on the web and convert it into `pdf`, `doc`, and `moodle xml` at once.

 ## Prerequisites